HIV and Coronavirus (COVID-19)

 Current data do not indicate that COVID-19 affects PLHIV differently than the general population.2 Individuals aged 60+ and those with comorbidities—including diabetes, hypertension, cardiovascular disease, and pulmonary disease—have the highest risk for life-threatening illness.
 However, until more is known about COVID-19, additional caution is warranted for PLHIV, especially those with advanced or poorly managed disease.

 HCPs and PLHIV should weigh the risks and benefits of keeping in-person medical visits, considering the extent of local COVID-19 cases and the patient’s HIV healthcare needs.2 Telephone and virtual visits may be put in place for routine and non-urgent care, or even postponed for PLHIV who are virologically suppressed and in stable health.
 Efforts should be made to help PLHIV maintain an adequate supply of antiretroviral therapy (ART) and other concomitant medications.
-For PLHIV with a planned regimen switch, consider delaying the switch until close monitoring is possible.

 If a patient is hospitalized with COVID-19, antiretroviral (ARV) drug substitutions should be avoided.2 If necessary, clinicians can also refer to DHHS guidelines: Appendix C: Antiretroviral Medications that Can Be Switched Temporarily Due to Supply Shortage.
 For patients who require tube feeding, some ARV medications are available in liquid form.
 Additionally, some pills may be crushed or split.
 Consult with an HIV specialist and/or pharmacist to consider the best way to maintain an effective ARV regimen.